Referral to a burn unit

 - If there is any doubt regarding treatment

-- Pregnant, elderly or infants may also be referred as well as large burns on hands, feet, face and genital should be considered hospitalized
+- Pregnant, elderly, infants as well as large burns on hands, feet, face and genital should be considered hospitalized

 Can often wait until the patient is seen by a burn specialist!